Alberta A. Constance, Canfield, Ohio

 She was born February 7, 1942 in Youngstown, a daughter of the late Stanley A. and Eva A. Dilly Cooksey.

-Alberta leaves behind to cherish her memory, her beloved husband, Gerald Constance, whom she married August 13, 1961; her sons, Gerald J. Constance Jr. of Indiana and David Constance at home; her granddaughter, Shanna (Clayton) Genrty; a great grandson, Clay.
+Alberta leaves behind to cherish her memory, her beloved husband, Gerald Constance, whom she married August 13, 1961; her sons, Gerald J. Constance, Jr. of Indiana and David Constance at home; her granddaughter, Shanna (Clayton) Genrty and a great-grandson, Clay.

 Other than her parents, she was preceded in death by her brother, Stanley E. Cooksey.